jbeyerstedt/kirby-plugin-thumbExt/README.md

 the attributes are the same as the standard thumb function, but I´ve added:

 - srcset: string (with the pixel density descriptors, seperated by commas)
+- inline-size: boolean (default true)
+you can turn off the inline size feature of this plugin

+## contribution
+Feel free to fork this repository an make it better.
+Perhaps we can implement the viewport width feature in some way.